 Governance Model and Certificate Management

-The credentials (i.e., the STI certificate) used to create the signature must have authority over the namespace of the "rph" claim and the content of the “sph” claim.
+The credentials (i.e., the STI certificate) used to create the signature shall have authority over the namespace of the "rph" claim and the content of the “sph” claim.
 There is only one authority per claim.
 The authority shall use its credentials associated with the specific service supported by the resource priority namespace in the claim.

 The governance model and the management of the credentials used by Originating Service Providers (for emergency originations) and NG9-1-1 System Service Providers (for callback calls) for cryptographic signing of the SIP RPH and Priority header are not within the scope of this standard.

-Reference Architecture for SIP RPH and Priority Header Signing
+Reference Architecture

-Reference Architecture for SIP RPH Signing Associated with Emergency (9-1-1) Originations
+Emergency (9-1-1) Originations

 Figure 5-1 shows a reference architecture for SIP RPH signing in the context of emergency originations.
-The architecture used for signing the SIP RPH associated with emergency originations builds on the calling number authentication/verification architecture supported by 3GPP TS 24.229 [Ref 2] and 3GPP TS 23.228 [Ref 1] in which an IBCF in an originating network, if configured through operator policies, invokes an Application Server via the Ms reference point for the signing of identity information if available in an incoming request.
+The architecture used for signing the SIP RPH associated with emergency originations builds on the calling number authentication/verification architecture supported by 3GPP TS 24.229 [Ref 2] and 3GPP TS 23.228 [Ref 1] in which an IBCF in an originating network, if configured through operator policies, invokes an Application Server via the Ms reference point for the signing of identity information, if available, in an incoming request.
 The IBCF then includes the signed information in the outgoing request.
 In Figure 5-1, the emergency call is originated from Originating Service Provider A’s network that performs the authentication service and is terminated in NG9-1-1 Emergency Services Network Provider 1’s network, which performs the verification service.

 As described in Clause V.2.1 of 3GPP TS 24.229 [Ref 2], the Ms reference point is used to request the signing of an Identity header field or to request verification of a signed identity in an Identity header field.
 The currently defined protocol to be used on the Ms Reference Point is HTTP 1.1, as specified in IETF RFC 7230 [Ref 12].